André Hazes

-André Gerardus Hazes (30 June 1951 - 23 September 2004) was a Dutch singer and actor.
+André Gerardus Hazes (30 June 1951 – 23 September 2004) was a Dutch singer and actor.
 As an accomplished levenslied singer, Hazes recorded 36 studio and live albums, and 55 singles prior to his death in 2004.
 His music is still well-known in the Netherlands and Flanders, known for sentimental and simple lyrics.

-His biggest hits include Eenzame kerst (1976), Een beetje verliefd (1981), Ik meen 't (1985), Wij houden van Oranje (1988), Bloed, zweet en tranen (2002), Zij gelooft in mij (Originally from 1981, re-recorded and released in 1999, re-released after his death in 2004) and Blijf bij mij (a virtual duet with Gerard Joling, 2007).
+His biggest hits include "Eenzame Kerst" (1976), "Een Beetje Verliefd" (1981), "Ik Meen 't" (1985), "Wij Houden van Oranje" (1988), "Bloed, Zweet en Tranen" (2002), "Zij Gelooft in Mij" (Originally from 1981, re-recorded and released in 1999, re-released after his death in 2004) and "Blijf Bij Mij" (a virtual duet with Gerard Joling, 2007).

 Biography

 Early years

-Hazes was born in 1951 in Amsterdam's De Pijp area.
-At the age of eight, he was discovered at the Albert Cuyp Market by comedian Johnny Kraaykamp and made his television debut on Weekendshow in 1966, where he sang a song in fake Italian, "Piove".
+Hazes was born in 1951 in Amsterdam's De Pijp area as the son of Joop Hazes and Miep Hazes (né Botschuiver).
+Hazes had four brothers and a sister.
+At the age of eight, he was discovered at the Albert Cuyp Market by comedian Johnny Kraaykamp and made his television debut on Weekendshow in 1959, where he sang a song in fake Italian, "Piove".
 Two singles, "Droomschip" and "Juanita", were released but did not lead to a career in music.
+Several requests for performances were received, but these were rejected by Kraaijkamp so that Hazes could focus on school.
+Hazes' father had received a fine for his son's three absences from school for the television program.
+Because of his performance, Hazes received a visit from the famous singer Caterina Valente at home in November.